Reactions to UK PM Liz Truss's resignation | Law-Order

 "I think stability is very important and we would like to see the UK system within its capacity in a position to have a successor selected as quickly as possible ... during these times when a major war is underway on the continent in Europe."
 DUTCH PRIME MINISTER MARK RUTTE

-"Britain has never known such a disgrace of a prime minister."
+"Britain has never known such a .... prime minister.
+The helmet onboard the tank, the catastrophic illiteracy, and the Queen's funeral right after the audience with Truss will be what's remembered of her.
 LONDON MAYOR SADIQ KHAN, SPEAKING IN BUENOS AIRES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)